-What will online programming look like?
+What will programming look like?

-The programming would be very similar to what is being offered in face-to-face classes.
-Your child would take core courses: English/French Language Arts, Math, Social, Science, Religion, Physical Education, and Health).
+The programming will be very similar to what is being offered in face-to-face classes.
+Your child will take core courses: English/French Language Arts, Math, Social, Science, Religion, Physical Education, and Health).
 Once the online core courses begin, teachers will review what is possible for option courses.
 Both face-to-face and online education teachers will use common course outlines and key learner outcomes so that what is studied is the same whether your child is face-to-face or online.
 The topics will be paced to enable a student to shift from one mode to another, if necessary.
 Online education is available to all students, including students who are registered in our academies, IB, or AP courses.

 What do I do if my child starts in online programming and then would like to switch back to face-to-face programming?

 Your child will start in his/her pathway of choice in our school.
 Because you are one of our families, you will have opportunities throughout the year to indicate whether or not you choose to stay in online education.
 Each reporting period, you will receive an email on certain dates, as outlined in the ‘Reporting and Notification’ section of this Guidebook (see pages 16 and 17).